ApolloAuto/apollo/docs/07_Prediction/prediction_predictor.md

             std::vector<apollo::common::TrajectoryPoint>* points);
      ```
 ## Interaction predictor
-1. Compute the likelihood to create posterier prediction results after all evaluators have run.
+1. Compute the likelihood to create posterior prediction results after all evaluators have run.
 This predictor was created for caution level obstacles.

 2. Sampling ADC trajectory at a fixed interval(which can be changed in prediction gflag file).
  ```cpp